MIT 6.824: Lectures 6 & 7 - Fault Tolerance(Raft)

 - In VMware FT, an atomic test-and-set operation on a single shared disk is used in choosing a new leader to prevent split-brain.

-While this has the advantage of making it easier for the system to come to a decision, the downside of this approach is that the entity is now a single point of failure.
+While this has the advantage of making it easier for the system to decide, the downside of this approach is that the entity is now a single point of failure.
 If the entity is down for whatever reason, the system may not be able to make any meaningful progress without manual intervention from an operator.

 Ideally, we would want a more fault-tolerant system that can withstand the loss of at least one node, even if that node is the one making critical decisions at the time.
 Such a system would need a mechanism for the other nodes in the cluster to automatically agree on which one of them should take over as the next leader.